-Cybersecurity is the protection of computers, mobile devices, networks and Internet of Things devices from the theft or damage, or disruption of, hardware, software, electronic data and services.
+Cybersecurity is the protection of computers, mobile devices, networks, and Internet of Things devices from the theft or damage, or disruption of, hardware, software, electronic data, and services.

 Cybersecurity is more important than ever due to the increased reliance of individuals and corporations on the internet.
-This has led to wide use of Bluetooth and WiFi wireless communications, leaving users more vulnerable to hackers.
+This has led to the wide use of Bluetooth and WiFi wireless communications, leaving users more vulnerable to hackers.

 In this article, I’ll offer a rundown of some important statistics related to the world of cybersecurity in 2020, and how those statistics affect users and the future of online communications.

 1. Email Is the Most Popular Method of Malware Infection

 Verizon’s 2019 Data Breach Investigations Report found that 94% of all detected malware infecting computers at median firms arrived via email.
 Employees and executives click links or open attachments found in emails, infecting their machine and then other networked machines with the malware.

 These types of phishing attacks account for over 80% of reported internet security incidents.

 In 2019, 71% of companies that experienced malware activity saw it spread from one employee to another.
 While 85% of companies surveyed believe the volume of email spoofing will increase, only 1 in 5 companies offer monthly training sessions to educate employees on the dangers of links and attachments in emails.